F27

 Step-by-step checks:

-- 1. Inspect pressure hose: Remove the top panel and locate the small hose from the tub to the pressure switch.
+- 1. Inspect pressure hose: Remove the top panel and locate the small hose running from the tub to the pressure switch.
 Check for splits, disconnections, or soap buildup.
 Clean or replace as needed.

 - 2. Check for air leaks: Ensure the hose is tightly fitted at both ends and not rubbing against sharp edges.